 Oklahoma Long Term Care Costs

 Oklahomans need to know long term care costs when planning for future long term care needs.
 Oklahoma’s current cost of care and future cost projections, tell how much long term care protection you need.
-Some think Oklahoma City has the highest long term care costs.
-In reality, Lawont, OK is the most expensive.
+In 2019, Oklahoma City has the highest nursing facility costs in the state at $89,425 per year for a private room.

 A comprehensive study on national long term care costs is from the Fortune 500 company, Genworth Financial.
 Their 2019 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.
 The survey also provides a Cost of Care Calculator.
 The calculator adjusts long term care costs for inflation.
 This allows you to better estimate future long term care costs in Oklahoma.